AndyGreenPhD/AndyGreenPhD.github.io/_posts/2020-10-17-how-to-hack-the-vote-georgia-style.md

 ---
 layout: post
-title: “How to \“hack the vote\” – Georgia style"
+title: How to “hack the vote” – Georgia style
 date: 2020-10-17 # date of publication
 categories:
     - Analysis